-In accordance with Item 402(u) of Regulation S-K, the Company is providing the following information for fiscal 2022:
+In accordance with Item 402(u) of Regulation S-K, the Company is providing the following information for fiscal 2023:

-- Median of annual compensation of all employees excluding the CEO \$64,577 - Annual total compensation of the CEO \$9,484,660 - Ratio of CEO annual total compensation to median employee compensation 147:1
+- Median of annual compensation of all employees excluding the CEO \$67,206 - Annual total compensation of the CEO \$10,574,757 - Ratio of CEO annual total compensation to median employee compensation 157:1

-The Company is using the same median employee-an individual serving in a manufacturing role in the United States-for pay ratio purposes that it used in its fiscal 2021 calculation since there have not been any changes in the Company's employee population or employee compensation arrangements that it believes would significantly impact the pay ratio disclosure.
+The Company continued to rely on its fiscal 2021 calculation of the median employee (the "original median employee") for pay ratio purposes since there have not been any changes in the Company's employee population or employee compensation arrangements that it believes would significantly impact the pay ratio disclosure.
+However, since the original median employee retired from the Company at the end of fiscal 2023, as permitted under SEC rules, the Company substituted a new median employee-an individual serving in a production role in the United States-with substantially similar compensation as the original median employee.
 For a discussion regarding how the Company identified its median employee from a compensation perspective, please see "Pay Ratio Disclosure" in the Company's Proxy Statement for its 2022 Annual Meeting of Shareholders.
-To determine the ratio disclosed above, the Company calculated the median employee's compensation for fiscal 2022 in accordance with the rules applicable to the compensation elements included in the Summary Compensation Table and compared such compensation to the compensation of our CEO, as reported in the Summary Compensation Table.
+To determine the ratio disclosed above, the Company calculated the median employee's compensation for fiscal 2023 in accordance with the rules applicable to the compensation elements included in the Summary Compensation Table and compared such compensation to the compensation of our CEO, as reported in the Summary Compensation Table.